What is Bill & Rosa’s Book Room ?

 Bill & Rosa’s Book Room has several aspects.
 It is a USED BOOK SHOP and a LENDING LIBRARY.
 There are many novels of all genres for sale plus non-fiction, biographies, history, some poetry, cookbooks, cats, books on Paris or France, memoirs and children’s books.
 Most books are in English, but also in French and even a few bilingual.
 Prices start at just 2€.

-The Sylvie and Henry Noullet Library – of novels mostly in English
+- The Sylvie and Henry Noullet Library: novels mostly in English

-Bill and Rosa’s Library of the American West which includes novels, non-fiction and art books in both English and French
+- Bill and Rosa’s Library of the American West includes novels, non-fiction and art books in both English and French

 How do the libraries work?